Altintro/podium/README.md

 **IMPORTANT**: The response for a successfull register/login request will be an *access token* and *refresh token*.
 Access-token  should be use to authenticate in	**most of the requests as a header** (x-access-token) in order to get a response from the server.
 Copy the token and save it for further requests.
 If access-token expires, use refresh-token in order to get a new one.

-* **Refresh Token**: Post request to */apiv1/users/refreshToken/'refresh-token'*: When access-token expires for user, he will have to call the refresh token request , with the refresh token as route parameter in orther to get a new access-token.
+* **Refresh Token**: Post request to */apiv1/users/refreshToken* with the **Refresh Token as Header (x-refresh-token) of the request**: When access-token expires for user, he will have to call the refresh token request , with the refresh token as route parameter in orther to get a new access-token.
 If refresh-token is revoked or does not exist, it returns:

 	```
 	{ auth: false } // User must sign in again